How to Get a DOT Number in California

 What is a DOT Number, and Why Do You Need One in California?

-Essentially, a DOT number serves as a type of registration specifically designated for commercial vehicles.
+Essentially, a DOT number serves as a type of registration designated explicitly for commercial vehicles.
 Its primary function is to facilitate the monitoring and tracking of compliance with federal regulations.
 This monitoring encompasses safety audits, compliance reviews, crash investigations, and inspections.

 In California, these regulations are strictly enforced.
 Commercial vehicles that operate intrastate and weigh more than 10,000 pounds or transport hazardous materials or more than nine passengers must obtain a DOT number.